-Prior to decommissioning of the substations, a Decommissioning Management Plan which provides detail regarding the proposed decommissioning works, environmental risks associated with decommissioning and management and mitigation measures will be prepared.
-This plan will utilise environmental management strategies, practices and technologies current at the time of decommissioning to comply with regulatory provisions and to appropriately manage environmental issues which may be associated with decommissioning of the substations.
+Prior to decommissioning of the switching station, a Decommissioning Management Plan which provides detail regarding the proposed decommissioning works, environmental risks associated with decommissioning and management and mitigation measures will be prepared.
+This plan will utilise environmental management strategies, practices and technologies current at the time of decommissioning to comply with regulatory provisions and to appropriately manage environmental issues which may be associated with decommissioning of the switching station.